 Articulation: It’s hard for your child to pronounce words.
 They may drop sounds or use the wrong sounds and say things like “wabbit” instead of “rabbit.”
 Letters such as p, b, and m are easier to learn.
 Most kids can master those sounds by age 2.
 But r, l, and th sounds take longer to get right.

-Fluency: Your child may have problems with how his words and sentences flow.
+Fluency: Your child may have problems with how their words and sentences flow.
 Stuttering is a fluency disorder.
 That’s when your child repeats words, parts of words, or uses odd pauses.
 It’s common as kids approach 3 years of age.
 That’s when a child thinks faster than they can speak.
 If it lasts longer than 6 months, or if your child is more than 3.5 years old, get help.

 Voice: If your child speaks too loudly, too softly, or is often hoarse, they may have a voice disorder.
 This can happen if your child speaks loudly and with too much force.
 Another cause is small growths on the vocal cords called nodules or polyps.
 They’re also due to too much voice stress.

-Does your child use fewer words and simpler sentences than his friends?
+Does your child use fewer words and simpler sentences than their friends?
 These issues may be signs of a language disorder.
 For kids with this disorder, it’s hard to find the right words or speak in complete sentences.
 It may be tough for them to make sense of what others say.
 Your child may have this disorder if they:

 - Don’t babble by 7 months